"End Intimate Partner Abuse

 12) What is the cost of the program?

-The program is billed session by session, payable monthly, and the cost range is $175 to $250 per session.
+The program is billed session by session, payable monthly, and the cost is $175 to $250 per session.
 A sliding fee scale is available for those who are eligible.

 13) Is this treatment program covered by healthcare insurance?

-That depends on your policy.
-However, you are responsible for payment of these services and for securing your reimbursement directly from your insurance company.
+Possibly so.
+However, you are responsible for payment for these services and securing your reimbursement directly from your insurance company.

 14) Is there follow-up support after completing the program?

 Yes, ongoing support is available.
 You can obtain follow-up sessions at varying intervals (one month, three months, six months and one year).
 Or, you can secure ongoing weekly, bi-monthly or as needed support to maintain your progress.

 The best way to determine program appropriateness is through an individual personal consultation with one of the treatment providers.
-You can reserve an appointment from this website below.
+You can reserve an appointment for this session from this website below.